CheeseCake87/flask-imp/README.md

 ## Importing Nested Blueprints

-You can import nexted blueprints from within a blueprint.
+You can import nested blueprints from within a blueprint.
 Say our folder structure currently looks like this:

 ```text
 blueprints/